 ), but it carries more negative connotations than their Japanese and Russian counterparts, due to the severe Values Dissonance

 not only between Mexico and the U.S. but also between other regions of the country.
-The Portuguese saying "Fazer o que?" ("What can I do?") has a similar meaning but doesn't carry the negative connotations.
+The Portuguese saying "Fazer o que?" ("What can I do?") has a pretty similar meaning, even carrying the negative connotations of its japanese counterpart.

 Anime and Manga